ACT NOW TO PREVENT PSYCHOLOGY PRESCRIBING IN NEW YORK

 Dr. Kroplick is the first psychiatrist to have received this honor.
 Click here to view a copy of Dr. Kroplick's acceptance speech.

-NYSPA Issues Press Release on SAFE Act Reporting Requirements
+NYSPA Provides Testimony on SAFE Act Reporting Requirement